 Working with experts in the field of carbon compensation, we have supported EXO Travel to estimate the average carbon footprint per day of its travelers.
-EXO now offers its clients to opt for Carbon Neutral Holidays.
-While EXO Travel is working alongside its supply chain to reduce the carbon footprint of their activities, EXO offers to its clients to opt for carbon neutral holidays!
-It means that for $1.5 per person per day, EXO Foundation will purchase carbon credits to offset for travelers emissions and plant new trees !
+While EXO Travel is working alongside its supply chain to reduce the carbon footprint of their activities, takes accountability to compensate for travelers emissions in destinations.
+EXO Foundation will be handling the funds that will be dedicated to protecting forests and Asia’s marvelous biodiversity.

 Planting trees: for each guest that offsets the trip, on average, 4 mangrove trees are planted!